sebivenlo/spring-boot-workshop/README.md

 - bind your Java Models to the client using **Thymeleaf**
 - deal with forms using Rest + make ajax calls
 - enhance security with **Spring Security**
-- deal with HTTP (404) and Server errors
 - bind and query your database using **Spring Data JPA**
 - create integration tests with **MockMvc**